Testing time evolution of the mass distribution of the black hole mergers: Declarations

-We greatly appreciate Bence Kocsis for giving us useful information and suggestions.
-This work is supported by JST SPRING, Grant Number JPMJSP2106 (SO).
-This work is supported by the MEXT KAKENHI Grant Number 17H06359~(TS), JP21H05453~(TS) and the JSPS KAKENHI Grant Number JP19K03864~(TS).
+\begin{itemize} \item Funding \\ This work is supported by JST SPRING, Grant Number JPMJSP2106 (SO).
+This work is also supported by MEXT KAKENHI Grant Number 17H06359~(TS), JP21H05453~(TS) and JSPS KAKENHI Grant Number JP19K03864~(TS). \item Conflict of interest/Competing interests \\ The authors declare no competing interests. \item Ethics approval \\ Not applicable. \item Availability of data and materials \\ The authors confirm that the data supporting the findings of this study are available within the article and the reference list. \item Authors' contributions \\ T.~Suyama wrote the main manuscript and S.~Okano prepared the figures and reviewed the manuscript. \end{itemize}